 Indications for the Whipple procedure on the pancreas

-The whipple procedure is often performed as a surgical treatment for pancreatic head cancer, bile duct cancer, or duodenal cancer.
-Other indications include:
+The whipple procedure is often performed as a surgical treatment for head cancer of the pancreas, carcinoma of the bile ducts, or cancer of the duodenum.
+Other indications include treatment of:

 The goal of the Whipple procedure for pancreatic cancer is to remove the tumour and prevent it from growing and spreading to other organs.
 This is the only treatment that can lead to long-term survival and the most important treatment for most of these tumors.

 Only about 20% of pancreatic cancer patients are eligible for the Whipple procedure and other surgeries for the tumor.
 These are usually patients whose tumors are confined to the head of the pancreas and have not spread to any nearby major blood vessels, liver, lungs, or abdominal cavity.
 Extensive testing is usually required to identify potential candidates for a Whipple procedure.

 Some patients may be eligible for the minimally invasive (laparoscopic) whipple procedure, which is performed through several small incisions rather than one large incision.
 Compared to the classic procedure, the laparoscopic whipple procedure may result in less blood loss, shorter hospital stay, faster recovery, and fewer complications.

 Contraindications to the Whipple procedure

 The most important absolute contraindications for this procedure are tumors that have spread in the abdominal cavity or to other distant organs such as the liver.
 Surgeons investigate the peritoneum and liver before starting the excision to detect the presence of metastases to them.

 Surgeons may perform a separate procedure prior to Whipple surgery called diagnostic laparoscopy, which involves inserting a small camera through a small incision in the abdominal wall and studying the position and extent of the tumor, which may avoid major surgery.